Less is more: New Joint Commission Standards Review

 This decision will help hospitals and healthcare-providing locations recover from the burdens and severe burnout symptoms that the COVID-19 pandemic left.

-To diminish the ill effects of burnout from healthcare workers and systems away, rapid advancements in technology, specifically health information technology, are needed.
+To diminish the ill effects of burnout among healthcare workers and systems, rapid advancements in technology, specifically health information technology, are needed.

 Key steps that healthcare technology companies can take to help address healthcare worker burnout are required immediately.

-Companies can also work with health workers to design and improve electronic health records that are easily accessible, understood, efficient, and doesn’t add to the burnout burden.
+Companies can also work with health workers to design and improve electronic health records that are easily accessible, understood, efficient, and don’t add to the burnout burden.

-Solutions include systems such as Sonicu’s temperature and environmental monitoring platform that’s simple to use and decreases regulatory burdens by healthcare systems all over the U.S.
+Solutions include systems such as Sonicu’s temperature and environmental monitoring platform, which is simple to use and decreases regulatory burdens for healthcare systems all over the U.S.

 Additional considerations include: